juicedata/juicefs-csi-driver/docs/en/examples/cache-dir.md

 # How to set cache directory in Kubernetes

-The JuiceFS CSI driver supports mounting local disks or cloud disks to the mount pod.
+The JuiceFS CSI Driver supports mounting local disks or cloud disks to the mount pod.
 This document describes how to set the cache path of JuiceFS in Kubernetes.

 ## Static provisioning